RobbyTee/SalesForce/README.md

 ```

 ### Safari
 Your SafariDriver is located at /usr/bin/safaridriver.
 Be sure to "Allow Remote Automation" in Safari.
+[This guide](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari#2957277) was very helpful for set up and testing.

 PyDrive2 uses OAuth created from Google Drive API.
 [Instructions here](https://docs.iterative.ai/PyDrive2/quickstart/).